 Tokens are only available to non-profit/government organizations for client services.
-If you have tokens previously purchased they are still valid for travel.
+If you have tokens previously purchased, they are still valid for travel.
 No surcharge is required.
 Customers paying with tokens at Muni Metro light rail stations must purchase a Limited Use Ticket from a Ticket Vending Machine (TVM) located outside of the faregates.
 Tokens are accepted at the Ticket Vending Machine (TVM).
 Tap the ticket to the faregate reader for access.

 You are eligible for two free rides on the 14L, 28, 28L and 54 Muni routes when transferring from the Daly City BART Station and paying your fare using Clipper.
 The first trip must be taken within 23 hours after exiting BART and the second within 24 hours after exiting BART for the free fares to apply.
 The free fares are stored automatically when you tap your Clipper card upon exit at the Daly City station.
 You must also tap your Clipper card upon boarding Muni for proof of payment.